The 2-Hour Daily: When the Meeting Becomes the Work

 What runs on human time: the morning decisions.
 What runs on agent time: everything downstream.
 The meeting is the chokepoint in the best possible sense — where human judgment concentrates, then fans out into parallel execution that runs through the night.

 I've been running variations of this workflow using Agor for session orchestration, Claude Code for implementation, and a lightweight spec-based approach for intent capture.
 The pipeline is real.
 The leverage is real.
-The adjustment period is also real — it takes time to learn to write intent precisely enough that agents can execute without constant re-steering.
+The adjustment period is also real — it takes time to learn setup the system and align with the team workflow.

 Notes: